-- The practice of tracking targets behind a shooting squad is not permitted. - Test shots are not permitted. - Snap caps are permitted in a safe place away from people. - Always have the shotgun pointed out over fields, up in the air, or at the ground when at the firing line whether the shotgun is loaded or not. - Always keep your finger out of the trigger guard area until your shotgun is shouldered and set. - Do not handle another person's shotgun without the shotgun owner's permission. - Clean your shotgun after shooting. - It is recommended to add a name label on your shotgun for identification in case it is left behind. - Be respectful and do not distract others. - No heckling. - Listening to music/podcast through appropriate hearing protection devices is allowed if range commands are audible. - Empty shells should not be picked up until the round is over or when instructed by a coach. - Do not leave your station or pivot recklessly to offer help if another athlete needs assistance. - Only coaches can instruct students while occupying a shooting station.
+- The practice of tracking targets behind a shooting squad is not permitted. - Test shots are not permitted. - Snap caps are permitted in a safe place away from people. - Always have the shotgun pointed out over fields, up in the air, or at the ground when at the firing line whether the shotgun is loaded or not. - Always keep your finger out of the trigger guard area until your shotgun is shouldered and pointed down range. - Do not handle another person's shotgun without the shotgun owner's permission. - Clean your shotgun after shooting. - It is recommended to add a name label on your shotgun and gear for identification in case any item is left behind. - Be respectful and do not distract others. - No heckling. - Empty shells should not be picked up until the round is over or when instructed by a coach. - Do not leave your station or pivot recklessly to offer help if another athlete needs assistance. - Only coaches can instruct students while occupying a shooting station.
 On-field skill training/coaching is not allowed during competition events. - No eating or drinking while occupying a shooting station. - Wash your hands after handling ammunition, shooting, or cleaning your shotgun. - Control ejected shells so they do not disturb other athletes at their shooting station.
 All athletes are required to mount a shell catcher to any shotgun dispensing spent hulls outside of their occupied post.
 Spent hulls may land directly next to or behind the athlete by way of gravity.
 Any spent hull ejected from the shotgun by force towards another athlete will require a shell catcher to be applied immediately.
 In the case of a shell catcher malfunction the athlete must produce an apply a new shell catcher immediately. - Cell phones must be turned off, in airplane mode, or not in possession while shooting.